eighty20results/e20r-sequences/README.md

 ** Only applies when the Delay Type is configured as "Days after sign-up".
 * Added support for admin configurable format of !!today!! (date) placeholder in email templates
 * Added a message to the front-end sequence page for when there are no released (visible) posts available to the user in that sequence.
-* Bugfix: Incorrect save of options when using "Publish" save vs Sequence Settings save.
+* Fix: Incorrect save of options when using "Publish" save vs Sequence Settings save.
 * More bug fixes and updates.

 ###.3